 What is Shreejee Electronic’s Prototyping process?

-Once a quote is accepted, we’ll flow the project through all key departments, before production, to ensure success.
+Once a quote is accepted, we’ll flow the project through all key departments before production to ensure success.
 We’ll begin by reviewing the design, preparing formal manufacturing instructions, ordering materials and scheduling production.
-Once materials are received, our skilled manufacturing team will build the part with guidance from both design and manufacturing engineering.
-Following completion of the build, Quality Assurance does thorough first-article review and the Designer prepares an evaluation report that verifies that the prototype satisfies both your requirements and our internal manufacturing instructions.
+Once materials are received, our skilled manufacturing team will build the part with guidance from design and manufacturing engineering.
+After completing the build, Quality Assurance does a thorough first-article review.
+The Designer prepares an evaluation report that verifies that the prototype satisfies both your requirements and our internal manufacturing instructions.

 How does Shreejee Electronics process Blanket Orders?

-We’re happy to be able to support you with better pricing for larger orders to be released over time.
+We’re happy to support you with better pricing for larger orders to be released over time.
 To make this happen, however, we need a few considerations in return:

 - Term — We are happy to accept blanket orders scheduled out to a maximum period of 8 months.
 This is because typically, we buy custom raw materials up-front (to cost-reduce) and hold them for the duration of the order; as you can understand, holding too much inventory has an impact on our cash-flow.

 - Agreements to Hold Safety Stock Quantities — We are happy to hold your agreed-upon quantities of safety-stock of finished parts for a maximum period of up to 10 weeks.
 After this time, however, we must ship and invoice the parts to you.
 Please note that after a release from you, we need a reasonable period of about 4 weeks to replenish new finished parts.